-S : Life for signs and banners is not that interesting from the standpoint of action.
+S : Life for signs shop Salt Lake City is not that interesting from the standpoint of action.
 We don’t physically do all that much.
 However, it is interesting from a sort of Zen perspective that by doing nothing we actually do quite a lot.

 I don’t understand.